peidevs/Event_Resources/MeetUps.md

 -->
 ## websites:
 * our legacy website: [peidevs.github.io](http://peidevs.github.io)
-* [PEI IT Alliance](https://peiitalliance.com/pei-devs) - voice of the IT industry of PEI
+* [PEI IT Alliance](https://peiitalliance.com/pei-devs) - "The voice of the IT industry of Prince Edward Island"

 ### February 2023